 What is my body doing at eight weeks pregnant?

 - Your blood volume increases by almost 50%: The blood being pumped around your body, particularly to your womb, is still increasing and your heart rate is also slightly raised.
 A hormone called progesterone helps this process by relaxing the tissues in the heart and blood vessels – which keeps your blood pressure down.
 The downside to that isn’t so pleasant.
 It’s very normal to feel constipated, as your digestive system also relaxes.
 This constipation can lead to piles.
 Read more about those unexpected body changes during pregnancy here.
-This increasing blood volume, mixed with those pregnancy hormones, can also cause headaches.
+This increased blood volume, mixed with those pregnancy hormones, can also cause headaches.
 If you’re suffering, talk to your doctor about baby-safe painkillers.

 - Your uterus has grown: If your clothes are feeling a little tight around the tummy, it’s because your uterus, which is normally about the size of your fist, has stretched to the size of a grapefruit.

 - Morning sickness: If you’re among the 75% of pregnant woman experiencing morning sickness (although it can last all day) in these first few weeks, rest assured you’re not alone.
 Although we’re not exactly sure what causes that queasy feeling, it’s thought to be down to those pregnancy hormones you’re learning to live with.
 Remember to try and eat little and often, and rest assured even if you are being sick, your baby feels just fine.
 Also, it does tend to ease off around weeks 12-14, so not too long to go!
-That said, if you’re in the unlucky 1% of women who suffer from extreme vomiting and sickness, also known as hyperemesis gravidarum (the condition Kate Middleton suffered with in both her pregnancies) it’s not something to ignore.
-If you’re unable to eat or drink anything, your lips and mouth are dry and your urine is dark, contact you GP immediately.
+That said, if you’re in the unlucky 1% of women who suffer from extreme vomiting and sickness, also known as hyperemesis gravidarum (the condition Kate Middleton suffered within both her pregnancies) it’s not something to ignore.
+If you’re unable to eat or drink anything, your lips and mouth are dry and your urine is dark, contact your GP immediately.